thoom/restup/README.md

             --concise                    Disables verbose output
             --content-disposition        For responses with a filename in the Content Disposition, save the response using that filename
-            --form                       Converts JSON-formatted input and encode it as x-www-form-urlencoded -c, --cert CERTFILE              Imports cert for Client-Authentication endpoints -d, --data DATA                  Sets data string as POST body -e, --env ENVIRONMENT            Sets YAML environment for the request -f, --file FILE                  Imports file as POST body (assumes file based on current location) -h, --header HEADER              Sets arbitrary header passed in format "HEADER: VALUE" -j, --json [HEADER]              Sets the Content-Type and/or Accept Headers to use JSON mime types (i.e. -ja) -o, --output FILE                Save output to file passed -x, --xml [HEADER]               Sets the Content-Type and/or Accept Headers to use XML mime types (i.e. -xc) --version                    Shows client version
+            --form                       Converts JSON-formatted input and encode it as x-www-form-urlencoded --response-code-only         Only outputs the response code
+            --success-only               Only outputs whether or not the request was successful -c, --cert CERTFILE              Imports cert for Client-Authentication endpoints -d, --data DATA                  Sets data string as POST body -e, --env ENVIRONMENT            Sets YAML environment for the request -f, --file FILE                  Imports file as POST body (assumes file based on current location) -h, --header HEADER              Sets arbitrary header passed in format "HEADER: VALUE" -j, --json [c|a]                 Sets the Content-Type and/or Accept Headers to use JSON mime types (i.e. -ja) -o, --output FILE                Save output to file passed -x, --xml [c|a]                  Sets the Content-Type and/or Accept Headers to use XML mime types (i.e. -xc) --version                    Shows client version
-            --help [DETAILS]             Shows help message
+            --help [details]             Shows this message

 YAML config
 -----------